rescipy-project/rescipy-website/docs/index.rst

 * the `spym <https://spym-docs.readthedocs.io/en/latest/>`_ package, a Python package for processing Scanning Probe Microscopy (SPM) data.

-* the `rescipy <https://rescipy.readthedocs.io>`_ package, an under-development Python package aiming to integrate additional tools specific for data analysis in scientific research.

 For the latest news follow `reScipy on Twitter <https://twitter.com/reScipy>`_.